rtconner/laravel-tagging/README.md

 #### Install and then Run the migrations

-The service provider is does not load on every page load, so it should not slow down your app.
+The service provider does not load on every page load, so it should not slow down your app.

 ```php
 'providers' => array(